 Begin your side trip by visiting Franklin D. Roosevelt Presidential Library and Museum.
 Educate yourself about the 32nd President at his former home, and learn more about his upbringing, time in office, and subsequent legacy.
 With gorgeous grounds leading down towards the banks of the Hudson River, you can spend a whole morning exploring and gaining knowledge at this stunning tourist attraction.

-Want to enjoy the best views of Poughkeepsie and the Hudson River?
+Want to enjoy the finest views of Poughkeepsie and the Hudson River?
 Stick on your sneakers and start strolling across the Walkway Over the Hudson State Historic Park.
 This historic and impressive feat of engineering welcomes over half a million visitors every year.
 It’s a crucial part of the larger Empire State Trail.

 Whether you want to stop by and take a photo of the uninterrupted views, stand and take a moment to appreciate them, or bring your hiking boots and trek the longer trail, the Walkway Over the Hudson State Historic Park is a key stop on your Poughkeepsie adventure.